Vinothinikupendiran/Protfolio_app/README.md

 ## Project Timeline:

-  👉The project timeline is currently in an active stage.
+  👉The project timeline is currently in the active stage.
 There was enough time allotted to finish the project, which entails several stages to build code.

    <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Resources:

    ✔	There are many front-end web development tools available for different specific requirements, including tools for HTML, CSS, and JavaScript, code editing tools, deployment tools, prototyping and wire-framing tools, security tools, and many more.
-These front end applications were used to create the portfolio website.
+These front-end applications were used to create the portfolio website.

    ✔	Backend server is used.